orstavik/JoiComponents/book/chapter1/10_rulesOfThumb.md

    The polyfill has the `HTMLUnknownElement` class for its elements, not their proper class type.

+6. Don't use `setAttributes(...)` or `getAttribute(...)` in the constructor.
+   Attributes are assigned to web components after the construction of the element.

+7. don't rely on attributes being set in the element.
+Expect every attributes default value to be unset.
+   Use different CSS values to select active DOM as a `:host([attribute="value"])`

 ## Core web component patterns:
  * The internal workings of the `shadowDom` should only be observed and controlled